mwbrulhardt/canapi/docs/source/walkthrough.md

    can easily create a json file, usable by this library, from the yaml configuration files of OpenAPI.
 3. There is no need to generate or install an entire client SDK package for every api you are looking to use.
-4. Using `canapi`, you have immediate control over the naming and logical grouping of your client api.
+4. Using `canapi`, you have immediate control over the naming and logical grouping of your client.

 ## Conclusion
-This concludes our walkthrough and we would love to see some new ideas and feature requests by submitting issues on the GitHub.
+This concludes our walkthrough.
+We would love to see some new ideas and feature requests by submitting issues on the GitHub.
 We hope you enjoyed getting to know the `canapi` library!